csdcorp/speech_to_text/speech_to_text/README.md

 7.3.0
 * Now supports speech recognition on Windows with many thanks to @asherchok for the PR!
-Note that Windows support is currently in beta, if anyone can try it out please provide feedback.
+Note that Windows support is currently in beta, if anyone can try it out please provide feedback, there are known issues and this is not yet ready for production use.
+* iOS and Mac speech recognition does more work in the background avoiding UI pauses

 7.0.0
 * Now supports speech recognition on MacOS with many thanks to @alexrabin-sentracam for the PR!